 Our elf would probably stay on the same shelf it started on for the entire Christmas season.
 For instance, we have such an unreliable tooth fairy at our house that the girls have to tell me to call her on the phone because she has not come to pick up this tooth for over a week.
 (And seriously?
 How disgusting is it that my children sleep with week-old lost teeth under their pillows?
 Shudder.)
 If I cannot remember to stick a dollar under my child’s pillow when I have been reminded that day about two million times by said child, I will not remember to move an elf around.

-3. I don’t like the focus of Christmas to be on Santa.
+3. You don’t like the focus of Christmas to be on Santa.

 This is probably the biggest reason why I don’t do the Elf.
 Don’t get me wrong, I love Santa Claus.
 We do Santa Claus at our house, but he doesn’t get to be the star of the show anymore.
 I want Santa to function as a symbol of Christ, and I want the focus of the season to remain on our Savior.
 I have an issue with children believing that they will get whatever they ask for from Santa, because I’m not sure that teaches them what Christmas is truly about.
 And I’m really not sure about having one of Santa’s elves in our house to monitor my children’s behavior and see whether or not they even deserve to have whatever they want from Santa.
 (Especially if that elf is naughty!
 What kind of example is that?)

-4. I am uncomfortable with the focus on behavior at Christmastime.
+4. You are uncomfortable with the focus on behavior at Christmastime.

 It seems to me that we should be teaching our children to act appropriately without resorting to Santa bribery.
 I felt terrible every single time I pulled the Santa card to get my children to change their behavior during the month of December.
 Was I seriously going to take away their Christmas gifts or have Santa bring them nothing because they weren’t being obedient?
 Of course I wasn’t gong to do that—telling my children that if they didn’t do such and such they wouldn’t get any presents was an empty threat.
 An empty threat that didn’t even work most of the times I tried it, which only made me feel worse.

-When Sophia was 4 years old, I pulled the Santa card on her once.
+When my youngest daughter was 4 years old, I pulled the Santa card on her once.
 And she saw right through it.
 When I warned her that Santa wasn’t going to like what she was doing she interrupted me and said, “No!
 Not Santa!
 JESUS!
 Jesus isn’t going to like me keeping doing this.”